-Find out more about Government of Canada programs to help end violence against Indigenous women and girls.
+Find Government of Canada programs to help end violence against Indigenous women and girls.

-Read more about why the Government of Canada has committed to launching a national inquiry into missing and murdered Indigenous women and girls.
+Find out why the Government of Canada committed to launching a national inquiry into missing and murdered Indigenous women and girls.

 This image is a reproduction of Plains Cree artist Ruth Cuthand's acrylic on canvas How Much Was Forgotten, from the collection of Indigenous and Northern Affairs Canada.
 Reproduced with the permission of Ruth Cuthand.